The Ragged Edge of Science

 The Ragged Edge of Science is a science book by L. Sprague de Camp, illustrated by Don Simpson.
 It was first published by Owlswick Press in 1980.

 The book is a collection of twenty-two articles (two of them book reviews) on various curiosities and wonders exploring the boundaries between science and pseudo-science.
 "The[ir] common thread is [their] skeptical takes on subjects that are often muddled by paranormal and pseudoscientific claims."
 De Camp viewed such phenomena from a skeptically rational viewpoint, pointing out the fallacies in supernatural and otherwise fantastic explanations.
 His debunking efforts were an important and characteristic feature of his nonfiction, and the present collection is a notable instance of it.

-The book's constituent articles were originally published in a variety of science magazines, science fiction magazines, and other publications from 1950-1976.
+The book's constituent articles were originally published in a variety of science magazines, science fiction magazines, and other publications from 1950 to 1976.